tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: on 'x goblin' descript, emphasize that Burt is peering from S side of room
 - IDEA: maybe the hedgehog should act differently once you get & wear the crown?
 - Fix: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial
+- update 'eat biscuit' warning text... should ref baker job and Nana
+- update hedgehog description while eating to "The RH is ravenously eating" (done?)
+- TBD: fix Goblin description to no longer mention Control Panel
+- TBD: "what would your mothter say" error to "What would your Nana say?"
+- TBD: fix post-goblin-slain Antechamber description
+- TBD: Description updates:
+	- TBD: hedgehog updates
+		- describe as "stallwart"
+		- Have the hedgehog think burt is playing if he attacks with a non-weapon; starts making wax-on, wax-off motions with paws
+		- Upate water_bottle to Enchanter jug
+		- Update shiny_sword to Zork I elven sword
+	- TBD: Updatate the trademark on the stale_biscuits...
+		- perhaps the biscuits say "Nana's" - or better yet, have a sword-and-key emblam on them?
+		- backstory of Nana fondly feeding hedgehog biscuits back when she was at the castle?
+- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?
+- link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
+- RH: valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
+- shiny sword glows near enemies?

+*** dark castle exploration ***
+- TBD: play & note obvious nouns with no description; provide description (e.g. 'keyhole')
+- TBD: search on obj nouns and ensure always capitalized

 *** known cleesh tech issues ***